RotherOSS/doc-otobo-installation/content/installation-docker.rst

 These settings are used by Docker Compose directly.

 COMPOSE_PROJECT_NAME
-    The project name is used as a prefix for the generated volumes and containers.
+    The project name is used as the prefix for the volumes and containers.
+Per default this prefix is set to `otobo`, resulting in container names like `otobo_web_1` and `otobo_db_1`.
+Change this name when you want to run more then one instance of OTOBO on the same server.
-    Must be set because the compose file is located in *scripts/docker-compose* and thus **docker-compose** would be used per default as the project name.

 COMPOSE_PATH_SEPARATOR
     Separator for the value of COMPOSE_FILE